 The Hot Brown, widely known as the Kentucky Hot Brown is a classic southern recipe that is often featured around the time of the Derby.
 I thought, why wait?
-With a couple little twists, this recipe has become football food, a perfect party appetizer for the big game!
-When Sargento cheese asked me to make a recipe in honor of their Twitter party featuring Ted Allen, the host of Food Network’s Chopped [update: party already happened], I knew this was just the thing (No lie, I also wanted an excuse to make them.).
+With a couple little twists, this recipe has become football food, a perfect party appetizer for the big game and of course an absolute must for any Derby Day Party!

 In case you are not familiar with the traditional Kentucky Hot Brown Sandwich, it was developed at the Brown Hotel back in the 1930’s and features turkey and tomatoes over toasts in a skillet, with Morney sauce over it and bacon.
 The open-faced sandwich is then baked until it is nicely browned.

 Rather than fresh tomato, I opted for oil packed sun-dried tomatoes.
 The reasoning for this was more concentrated flavor and less mess, so guests can just grab and enjoy.

 The other change was to use Sargento Savory Garlic & Herb Jack Snack Bites* in the sauce.
 The cheese melted wonderfully and the seasonings really added to the overall flavor of the sauce.
 As you can see below the sauce had a perfect creamy cheesiness.
 Nothing artificial here folks. *This is one of Sargento’s newer products, if you have trouble finding it grab a bag of their shredded 4 Cheese Mexican and sprinkle a little garlic powder and herbs into the sauce.